 This is a fun game to play with teams and pairs as well.
 The team gets to roll a number of times let’s say 12 and do the calculations.
 Then they try to make the longest word with their letters.

-The premium version includes 6 games for 2 and 3 digit multiplication, the calculation templates, and the google slides version of the games.
+The premium version includes 6 games for 2 and 3 digit multiplication, the calculation templates, and the google slides version for each game.
 The students can do the calculations on paper or on slides.
 The google slides version uses a spinner instead of dice.
 This is a growing resource as more games (different numbers and more digits) will be added.

 Check out our collection of multi-digit multiplication activity cards, (print and google slides) now with a worksheets version as well.